 2. Get as close to consumers as possible

-In episode 3, titled “Love all, trust few”, The 50 boyz decided to move their operation to the grounds of a factory worksite in order to sell their product under the guise of a food truck business.
+In episode 3, titled “Love all, trust few,” the 50 boyz decide to move their operation to the grounds of a factory worksite in order to sell their product under the guise of a food truck business.
 To the average person on the street, the customers in line appeared to only be purchasing burgers and fries.

-By selling their product out of a food truck to factory workers on their worksite, The 50 boyz had an edge over their competitors because they made it easy for their customers to purchase their product without having to go far to get it.
-They simply sold their product to customers at a place they frequented – their workplace.
+By selling their product out of a food truck to factory workers on their worksite, the 50 boyz had an edge over their competitors because they made it easy for their customers to purchase their product without having to go far to get it.
+They simply sold their product to customers at a place they frequented—which was their workplace.